Which governments impose SIM-card registration laws to collect data on their citizens_

 This map includes all of the countries we know of that have or do not have SIM-card registration laws.
 Some of these have been omitted from the overall study (with scoring and rankings) due to insufficient information on the laws and processes in place.
 Therefore, it wouldn’t be fair for us to include them as we cannot accurately score them for things like law enforcement access, penalties, and so on.

-Key findings for 2022/23
+Key findings for 2024/25

 Top 14 countries with the worst SIM-card registration policies

-1. Tanzania (4 points)
+1. Tanzania (3 points)

-2. Myanmar (5 points)
+2. Myanmar, Uganda (5 points)

-4. Pakistan, Uganda (7 points)
+4. Burundi, Nigeria, Pakistan (7 points)

 Many of the countries also implement harsh penalties for those abusing the laws.
-For example, in the UAE, fake registration is punishable by at least one year in prison.

 Type of ID required by country

-In China, anyone registering a new phone number now needs to submit a facial scan.
+In China, anyone registering a new phone number needs to submit a facial scan.
 This is also a requirement in Myanmar, Nigeria, the Philippines, and Singapore (which uses technology from Singtel, making ID verification possible through an app).
 Thailand accepts a facial scan as an alternative to fingerprint scanning.

 In many countries, other requirements are stipulated alongside the ID, including a permanent address, date of birth, nationality, and gender (many personally identifying factors that may also be included on the ID).
 However, certain countries also have other unique stipulations.
 For example, in Chile and Sudan, your mother’s name is required on the registration form.
-Kosovo, Liberia, and Mali also want to know your profession, while Cameroon requires you to submit a localization map to confirm your country of residence.
+Kosovo, Liberia, and Mali want to know your profession, and Cameroon requires you to submit a localization map to confirm your country of residence.

 Countries without mandatory SIM-card registration laws